Elly Conway: Angus Beaumont-Hannay's crush

 Weeks later, Elly warns Angus to be careful after he befriends "a bad crowd" at his new school.
 Later that night, Elly receives a phone call from a drunken Angus, who she and Tyler Brennan rescue from a bar in the city.
 Angus believes that this means she has feelings for him too.
 Anasta explained that while Elly has been aware of Angus's crush on her, she has not led him on, saying "despite her sometimes questionable behaviour, Elly does have a moral compass – especially when it comes to things like this."
 Elly keeps the incident from Karl and Susan, as she does not want Angus to get into trouble.
 Anasta called the decision "Elly's biggest downfall", and she believed that if Elly told Susan what had happened, Susan would be able to help.
 Anasta also pointed out that Elly stood to lose her job and her home if Angus continued to put her in compromising situations.

 Elly's former boyfriend Derek Meeps (Scott Tweedie) was later introduced.
 Angus becomes jealous and tries to stop Elly and Derek from meeting, but fails.
 Elly spends the afternoon with Derek, and she is "delighted" when it seems they are reuniting.
 However, after they have sex, Elly is left "deeply upset" by his sudden departure.
-Elly accepts Angus's support and when he kisses her again in her bedroom.
+Elly accepts Angus's support and he kisses her again in her bedroom.
 Susan catches Angus and she struggles to believe that he was just consoling Elly.
 Susan reports Elly to the education board and asks her to leave the house.
 The storyline concluded with Angus's departure from the show.
 Elly admits to Susan that Angus had taken advantage of her twice, leading the police to question Angus.
 Elly opts not to press charges against him, after he assures her that he knows his actions were wrong and he will not repeat them.
 Angus then leaves Erinsborough.